-Taylor Swift Freaks Her Cat, Olivia, Out By Wearing The Feline’s Face On Her Ears
+Taylor Swift Freaks Out Her Cat, Olivia, By Wearing The Feline’s Face On Her Ears

 — Vogue Magazine (@voguemagazine) August 4, 2018

-Soon Taylor Swift will be working on the new movie version of “Cats.”
+Soon Taylor Swift will be working on the movie adaption of the popular stage musical Cats.
 This may be when her two furry friends will begin their live show.
 More information about that will come soon enough.

-The pop singer is currently on her Reputation tour and is having a blast surprising her fans that show up.
+The pop singer is currently on her Reputation Tour and is having a blast surprising her fans that show up.
 Over the weekend, she brought out Bryan Adams to duet with his famous tune, “Summer of ’69.”
 She expressed her excitement over having him join her on stage in Toronto.
 In fact, she was fan-girling just a bit.

 For now, Olivia and Meredith are happy just living the good life while their mom is out bringing home the bacon, but they may soon be bring home the tuna themselves with their future business endeavors.
 Just wait and see how those two handle it all.